kairohm/tikatree/README.md

 ## Directory tree metadata parser using [Apache Tika](http://tika.apache.org/)

-tikatree parses all files in a directory for metadata, it then saves both the directory tree and metadata into two seperate text files.
+tikatree parses all files in a directory and creates a:

+- _Metadata.json - A single file with the metdata from each file that was parsed
+- _File_Tree.json - A list of all files and directories with some basic information
+- _Directory_Tree.txt - A graphical representation of the directory

 ### Installation